UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Experiments

 \subsubsection{Neural architecture search configurations}

-The controller cell has an embedding size of 100, and an LSTM hidden size of 200.
+The controller cell has an embedding size of 100 and an LSTM hidden size of 200.
 It is trained using the Adam optimizer with an initial learning rate of 0.001.
 The multi-processing technique is employed to sample and evaluate multiple architectures concurrently.
-We sample 40 architectures per episode and train them on 8 RTX 3090 GPUs, with each GPU running 5 models.
-Each model is trained on the DNS3 subset for 20 epochs with 5,000 noisy-clean pairs randomly selected at each epoch to serve as the training data.
-Validation is conducted only during the final three epochs, and the average perceptual evaluation of speech quality (PESQ) \citep{PESQ} score is used as the $Q(m)$ in Eq.~(\ref{eq:11}).
-The baseline score $Q_0$ is set to 1, and the target MACS $M_T$ is set to 30M.
-The two weight constants $\omega_{+}$ and $\omega_{-}$ are set to -0.15 and 0, respectively.
+For each episode, 40 architectures are sampled and trained on 8 RTX 3090 GPUs, with 5 models per GPU and a batch size of 8 for each model.
+Each model is trained on the DNS3 subset for 20 epochs, using 5,000 randomly selected noisy-clean pairs per epoch.
+Validation is conducted only during the final three epochs, and the average perceptual evaluation of speech quality (PESQ) \cite{PESQ} score is used as the $Q(m)$ in Eq.~(\ref{eq:11}).
+The baseline score $Q_0$ is set to 1, and the target MACS $M_T$ is set to 30M\footnote{The computational complexity of all models was evaluated using the \texttt{ptflops} toolkit, with a fixed input length of 1 second.}.
+The weight constants $\omega_{+}$ and $\omega_{-}$ are set to -0.15 and 0, respectively.
 If the reward does not increase for 5 consecutive epochs, the learning rate is halved.